IsuruGunarathne/wso2-IS-docker-kubernetes/Readme.md

 # Deploying an IS 7.0 docker image

+## Branches

+Main : contains all instructions for IS7.0
+IS-6.1 : contains all instructions for IS6.1

 ## Deploying on docker

 Copy the IS 7.0 folder (named wso2is-7.0.0) to the docker folder and run the following commands